 To sign up, please contact us with the name and date of the event in the subject line.

 The mission of the Beech Hill Organic Blueberry Farm program is to demonstrate organic blueberry management practices and to promote a greater understanding in the community of the benefits of an ecologically and financially sustainable organic blueberry farm.
 Coastal Mountains Land Trust has been managing Beech Hill Preserve's blueberry fields since 2003.
 Currently, there are 25 acres of MOFGA-certified organic blueberries in production.

 Annual Free Pick

 Enjoy picking your own berries?
-Since 2003 we have opened designated fields to the public for a blueberry Free Pick day.
-Land Trust members are welcome to come a day early for a Members Free Pick.
-Check our events calendar to confirm this year’s date.
+Since 2003 we have opened designated fields to the public for a blueberry Free Pick days.
+Check our events calendar to confirm this year’s dates.
 Bring your own containers and hand-pick as many berries as you can.
 Please leave dogs and rakes at home.

 Our Farming Practices